- Download our Moving to Spain Guide (PDF)

 Accommodation in Spain

-+ PRO: Multiple affordable options
++ PRO: Multiple affordable housing options

 Lifestyle in Spain

-- CON: Siestas can be disruptive
+- CON: Siestas can be disruptive but are less common

 Safety in Spain

-+ PRO: Very safe
++ PRO: Very safe with low violent crime

-- CON: High risk of pickpocketing
+- CON: High risk of pickpocketing and theft

 Working in Spain

-+ PRO: Great work-life balance
++ PRO: Excellent work-life balance and comprehensive sick leave

-- CON: Long working hours, low salaries
+- CON: Long working hours and lower salaries

-Culture shock in Spain
+Local culture in Spain

-+ PRO: Not much culture shock
++ PRO: Minimal culture shock for most expats

 Culture shock in Spain tends to be reasonably low.
-Many people in larger cities speak English, so it's easy to get around with limited Spanish skills.
-Spaniards, in general, are also friendly and usually don’t mind helping expats with directions or giving advice on the local transport.
+Many people in larger cities speak English, so it’s easy to get around with limited Spanish skills.
+Spaniards, in general, are also friendly and usually don’t mind helping you with directions or giving advice on the local transport.

-Expats coming from cultures where touching is uncommon may take some time adjusting to life in Spain.
+People coming from cultures where touching is uncommon may take some time adjusting to life in Spain.
 People greet each other with two kisses on the cheek (this doesn’t apply to men greeting other men, though).

 Mealtimes can also take some adjusting to as well.
 Breakfast is typically small, with a piece of fruit or milky coffee being enough for most Spaniards.
 The second breakfast is more substantial and usually happens mid-morning.
 Lunch is the biggest meal of the day.
 A light snack late in the afternoon is followed by a light dinner of soup or some rice around 9pm or 10pm.